EBIBioSamples/read_docs/docs/submit/interactively/step-by-step.rst

 ---------------------------------
 BioSamples uses Sample Checklists to ensure that each sample is registered with at least a minimum amount of metadata.
 For more information, see the `BioSamples Metadata Model <../metadata-model.html>`_ page.

-.. note:: Please note that registering a BioSample with an ENA checklist is a requirement for submitting data using this sample to ENA.
+.. note:: Please note that registering a BioSample with an ENA checklist is a requirement for submitting data referencing this sample in ENA.

 Select either the BioSamples Minimal Checklist (`tsv <https://github.com/EBIBioSamples/read_docs/blob/main/docs/submit/templates/BSDC00001.tsv>`_) (`json <https://www.ebi.ac.uk/biosamples/schemas/certification/biosamples-minimal.json>`_), or select a Sample Checklist from the `collection of ENA GSC-based Sample Checklists <https://www.ebi.ac.uk/ena/browser/checklists>`_ and make a note of the mandatory, recommended, and optional fields.